 It’s time to move to a new short link platform.
 This blog post from Zapier gives a quick rundown of your best options.

 Forced migrations are never ideal.
 As you consider the alternatives, there are a few things you can do to make sure you never have to migrate again.
-The top preventative measure you can take is to create links on your own branded short domain, so that you maintain total control of your short links and associated data.
+The top preventative measure you can take is to create links on your own branded short domain so that you maintain total control of your short links and associated data.
 Since you own the domain name, you don’t have to worry about another link shortening platform shutting you down.
 Your links are on your domain, not theirs.
-BL.INK gives you your first domain free of charge, to help you get up and running on a domain that’s yours to manage and maintain on your own terms.
+BL.INK offers the ability to register domains within the dashboard, to help you get up and running on a domain that’s yours to manage and maintain on your own terms.

 How to choose a new short link platform